rodelrebucas/rabbitmq-gettingstarted/README.md

 **RabbitMQ as worker queues** , pass time consuming task to multiple workers.

 - Messages are pass using round robin.
 - Prevent message loss when consumer dies by turning on message acknowledgements.
+- Make the message survive on restarts and crashes with `durable` option on consumer and `deliver_mode=2` on producer

 1. Run multilple workers by running `worker.py` in different terminals
 2. Send task with `python new_task.py task`

 ---

 Tutorial References are in _https://www.rabbitmq.com/getstarted.html_